tph-kds/vqa-llm/README.md

 - Fine-tune on a larger dataset
 - Evaluation on downstream tasks
 - Experiment with different model sizes
-- Experiment with different serving frameworks: vLLM, TGI, etc.
+- Experiment with different serving frameworks: vLLM, TGI, Triton Inference Server, etc.
 - Experiment with expanding the tokenizer and prepare for pre-training

 Stay tuned for future releases as we are continuously working on improving the model, expanding the dataset, and adding new features.